naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Thursday 06 April 2023 01:38:35 PM UTC
+*last update of this page is Friday 07 April 2023 05:51:02 AM UTC

 <center>